-There are a lot of security concerns with DSC.
-Perhaps the first that jumps to mind is, “our configurations contain a lot of important and proprietary information!”
+There are a lot of security concerns with PowerShell DSC.
+Perhaps the first that jumps to our mind is, “our Configurations contain a lot of important and proprietary information!”
 True.
-Also true is, “if someone can modify our configurations, then they can control our environment.”
+Also true is, “if someone can modify our Configurations, then he can control our environment.”
 So we’ll try and address both of these concerns.

 Securing the Pull Server